May 2010 Graduation Ceremony held by SSWO

 The MSW/MPA dual degree program is for students who have a BSW degree or have completed the MSW Foundation program.
 Students in the MSW/MPA dual degree program receive both an MSW and an MPA graduate degree.
 The MSW/MPA program consists of 57 credit hours and prepares students to provide a variety of advanced direct and indirect social work services and assume leadership in the public service sector, specifically administrative and policy work with governmental units and non-profit organizations.
 (Note: In addition to the social work application requirements, applicants to the MSW/MPA dual degree program must take the GRE.)

 The MSW/MPH dual degree program is a collaborative effort between the University of Nebraska Medical Center, College of Public Health and the University of Nebraska Omaha, Grace Abbott School of Social Work.
 This program offers interdisciplinary preparation in the fields of social work and public health leading to the master of social work and the master of public health degrees, with fewer required credit hours than it would take to obtain these degrees independently.
 The MSW/MPH dual degree program is for students who have a BSW degree or have completed the MSW Foundation program.
 Students in the MSW/MPH dual degree program receive both the MSW and MPH degrees.
-The MSW/MPH program consists of 57 credit hours.
-It prepares students to provide the range of advanced social work services and assume leadership in the public health sector to promote and protect physical and mental health, with a focus on population-based services, prevention, collaboration, and strategies and policies grounded in basic science.
+The MSW/MPH program consists of 57 credit hours of required advanced social work courses and public health courses; no electives are possible.
+After completing all of the MSW courses, students may choose to take either the Clinical or Advanced Generalist social work comprehensive exam.
+This dual degree program prepares students to provide the range of advanced social work services and assume leadership in the public health sector to promote and protect physical and mental health, with a focus on population-based services, prevention, collaboration, and strategies and policies grounded in basic science.
 (Note: In addition to the social work application requirements, applicants to the MSW/MPH program must have received a grade of B or better in undergraduate statistics and must take the GRE.)

 The University of Nebraska at Omaha Grace Abbott School of Social Work is offering an Off Campus Master of Social Work (MSW) program at UNK campus beginning fall 2012.
 The Off Campus MSW program with be offered to persons interested in more in-depth professional knowledge and competence in social work practice.
 The program will be offered to both person with a BSSW and persons with a bachelor's degree in a field other than social work.
 Eligible participants would include persons with a BSSW degree from a CSWE Accredited education institution - Advanced Standing Program or persons with a Bachelor's degree - Foundation Program.
 These two programs would be offered face-to-face at the UNK location and online.
 Two courses would be offered each semester, including summer.